 Void periods kill rental yields, so if you are thinking of putting your property on the market for let, here’s a short list of the top six key tasks to undertake to ensure you receive rent as quickly as possible.

 Generally, if you have a working, well serviced boiler and your appliances are relatively youthful, gas safety certificates and portable appliance tests don’t throw up too many issues that can’t be easily remedied.
 These certificates only last a year, so we’ll generally advise to undertake them within a couple of weeks of your first move in date.

-However, if certain faults are detected in an electrical installation condition report (EICR),which is essentially a review of your fixed-point wiring and fuses, then you could be looking at a partial rewire.
+However, if certain faults are detected in an electrical installation condition report (EICR),which is essentially a review of your fixed-point wiring and fuses, then you could be looking at a partial rewire, or more commonly, a new circuit breaker/fuse board.
 This is both costly and time consuming to put right.
-EICRs are valid for three to five years and it is certainly wise to get this report if you’ve never had one before and to have your integrated mains wired or radio linked lithium battery system smoke alarms installed prior to any redecoration.
+EICRs are valid for three to five years and it is certainly wise to get this report if you’ve never had one before.

 2) Get Consent